-According to the usual pattern of tourist arrival in Sri Lanka, there is a sharp increase of travellers in the country from November to April and the number of travellers shows a sharp decrease in the month of May, which marks the beginning of monsoon (south-west monsoon).
+According to the usual pattern of tourist arrival in Sri Lanka, there is a sharp increase of travellers in the country from November to April and the number of travellers shows a sharp decrease during the 5 months starting from May, May marks the beginning of monsoon (south-west monsoon).
 In fact, November to April is the best time to travel to Sri Lanka due to the less rainy conditions and super good conditions for beach holidays in the west and southern coast.

 The number of tourists in the country hit the rock-bottom level in the month of May, June and July.
 But the number of tourist in the island again increases sharply in the month of August, this is temporary upbeat of tourist arrivals and there is a downward trend in tourist arrival in the month of September and October again.

 Dry Sri Lanka weather in August, Esala ceremony, School holidays, are the 3 important reasons to the increased holiday activities in the month of August, therefore we decided to write this blog post on a Sri Lanka 7 day tour.
 This is a Sri Lanka 7 day tour itinerary to consider for families, who look for a nice tour in unexplored territory.
 In this comprehensive Sri Lanka 7 day tour we discuss the northern and eastern Sri Lanka route, which is one of the least explored routes in the country.

 The best route for Sri Lanka 7 day road trip